Panachage: Honduras

 Panachage within an open list proportional system has been used since 2005 for legislative elections in Honduras.

-Italy

-The Italian concept of voto disgiunto is not equivalent to the panachage concept as understood in other countries.
-It means the possibility at regional and municipal elections (in communes over 15,000 inhabitants) to vote for a list or a specific candidate on it (whose name has to be written on the ballot paper by the voter), and for a candidate to the presidency or the mayorship who may be on another list.
-This system is not used for provincial elections.

-Liechtenstein

-For legislative elections in Liechtenstein, there are two constituencies, Oberland and Unterland.
-The first has 15 seats, the second ten.
-The voter must use only one ballot paper from one party, and has the right to vote for as many candidates as there are seats to be filled: this may mean either all the candidates on the party list, or some of them and other candidates, added in handwriting under "deleted" candidates.
-Using highlighters, writing comments on the ballot paper, or putting more than one ballot paper in the ballot envelope voids the vote.

 Luxembourg

 In all proportional elections, such as those for the Chamber of Deputies, a voter in Luxembourg has as many votes as there are seats to be filled in that constituency.
 The individual may vote either for candidates on the same list or for candidates on different lists and may allocate up to two votes to a single candidate.

 Switzerland

-In Switzerland, in addition to being able to distribute their votes between different lists (panachage), voters may add names to lists, and/or delete one or more of the names appearing on others.
-This system was also used in Austria until the 1970s.
+In Switzerland, in addition to being able to distribute their votes between different lists, voters may add names to lists or delete one or more of the names appearing on others.
+Each candidate can be placed up to two times on the ballot paper.
+This practice is known as cumulative voting.